codedragon/Puppy_career_talk/slides.md

 Note:
 When to take a job: does it closer to where you want to be? this shows again the importance of knowing people
+In job I love, but has some critical flaws

+## Soul Searching
+* Committed to coding, not sysadmin
+* Introvert, but clearly needed to figure out this networking thing

 ## My goals:
-* code, code, code: fill in knowledge gap.<!-- .element: class="fragment" data-fragment-index="1" -->
+* code, code, code: fill in knowledge gap<!-- .element: class="fragment" data-fragment-index="1" -->
-* code with other developers.<!-- .element: class="fragment" data-fragment-index="2" -->
+* code with other developers<!-- .element: class="fragment" data-fragment-index="2" -->
-* learn nuts and bolts of job hunting in 21st century.<!-- .element: class="fragment" data-fragment-index="3" -->
+* learn nuts and bolts of job hunting in 21st century<!-- .element: class="fragment" data-fragment-index="3" -->
-* support.<!-- .element: class="fragment" data-fragment-index="4" -->
+* support<!-- .element: class="fragment" data-fragment-index="4" -->

 Note:
 there can be significant overlap